LukongL/ChatApp/README.md

 Network Setup

-If all devices (server and clients) are connected to the same local network (LAN), communication is straightforward.
+If all devices (server and clients) are connected to the same local network (LAN) and java installed, communication is straightforward.
-The server can run on a local machine, and clients can connect using the server's local IP address and port.
+The server should run on a local machine, and clients can connect using the server's local IP address and port.
 Steps to Set It Up

 Start the server application (ChatServerGUI.jar) on one machine.